mixcoac/sparky/README.md

 - [Code Beautify's HEX to Pantone converter](https://codebeautify.org/hex-to-pantone-converter) - for being the only good HEX to PMS converter
 - [terminal.sexy](https://terminal.sexy/) - for developing an awesome test UI and export system
 - [@maisymoe](https://github.com/maisymoe) - for getting me into Enter Shikari, and for saving my life, cheers

+## License
+Sparky is released under the [Unlicense](https://unlicense.org) license, meaning that Sparky is released under the public domain, and you can do literally anything you want with the files provided here and the colour scheme swatched by me.